anusha-seelam/Spring-Boot-REST-API-Demo/README.md

 This project demonstrates how to:

-- Create a Spring Boot application
+* Create a Spring Boot application
-- Build REST APIs using `@RestController`
+* Build REST APIs using `@RestController`
-- Handle HTTP GET requests using `@GetMapping`
+* Handle HTTP GET requests using `@GetMapping`
-- Run and test Spring Boot applications
+* Run and test Spring Boot applications
-- Understand the basic architecture of a RESTful web service
+* Understand the basic architecture of RESTful web services

 ---

 ## ✨ Features

-- Simple REST API implementation
+* Simple REST API implementation
-- Two GET API endpoints
+* Two GET API endpoints
-- Lightweight and easy to understand
+* Lightweight and beginner-friendly
-- Beginner-friendly project structure
+* Built using Spring Boot and Maven
-- Built using Spring Boot and Maven
+* Easy to understand project structure

 ---

 ## 🛠️ Technologies Used

-- Java
+* Java
-- Spring Boot
+* Spring Boot
-- Spring Web
+* Spring Web
-- Maven
+* Maven
-- REST API
+* REST API

 ---